solana-developers/solana-cookbook/docs/references/basic-transactions.md

 ## How to increase compute budget for a transaction

-Compute budget for a single transaction can be increased by adding an instruction call to the Compute Budget Program.
-By default the compute budget is set to 1.4M compute units.
+Compute budget for a single transaction can be changed by adding an instruction call to the Compute Budget Program.
+By default the compute budget is set to 1.4M compute units, with a max of 1.4M compute units.
+The less compute you use, the less the transaction costs.

 **Note**: To increase the compute budget for a transaction, you must make the first instruction of the transaction the instruction that sets the budget.